 First of all, I get fantastic support and as a non-techy, I need it, plus they are carbon neutral, and that matters to me.
 They offer the same super cheap introductory offers as all the rest and renew at the standard rates.
 I like them.

-Naming Your Art Business is more important than most beginners realize.
+Naming Your Art Business is more important than most people realize.
 I’m living proof that jumping in and registering the wrong name is a big mistake.
 I was too impatient and I wanted to get things up and running quickly.

 Be realistic when you search for catchy art business names, they’re elusive.
 You might not find the perfect name but there will be plenty of names that are good enough.